WynterJones/CoppieGPT/README.md

 # CoppieGPT

 CoppieGPT is a role for ChatGPT that rewrites any headline or content using up to 232 different copywriting frameworks and formulas.
-You can ask it for a specific set, however it will pick 6 that it feels are best match for your content, so you will get 6 variations for the output.

 ## Training Prompts